InertialObserver/epicodus-pizza/README.md

 #Known Bugs

-It is necessary to scroll down to see the price of the pizza after clicking the submit button.
+Depending on the size of your screen, it may be necessary to scroll down to see the price of the pizza after clicking the submit button.

 There is not yet a formula to calculate the price based on quantity ordered.

+The price stays the same regardless of the number or type of toppings chosen.

 LICENSE